RiskoZoSlovenska/hufets/README.md

 Note that this specification is still a work in progress, and some smaller details, such as handling of edge cases, may change.

-### General
+### Basics

-As mentioned, alphanumerics and most punctuation match themselves.
-Additionally, the matched string must be flanked by non-alphanumerics on both sides (i.e. `a` matches `a` and `b a c` but not `ab` or `bac`).
+Alphanumerics and most punctuation match themselves; `world!` would match in `hello world!`, for example.
+Spaces, however, can match any number of spaces or *non-alphanumerics*, meaning that `hello world` would not only match `hello world!`, but also `hello ! world`.
+All patterns are implicitly flanked by spaces: the matched string must be flanked by non-alphanumerics on both sides (i.e. `world` does not match in `hello worlds`).

-Some magic characters, such as `_`s and `...`s, will try to match multiple characters lazily, *but they do not backtrack*.
+Note that some magic characters, such as `_`s and `...`s, will try to match multiple characters lazily, *but they do not backtrack*.
 The rationale behind this is that backtracking is not needed for most of HUFETS' use cases and only opens up possibilities for [catastrophic backtracking](https://www.regular-expressions.info/catastrophic.html).

-A pattern that is empty, or contains only whitespace and magic characters (` `, `|`, `/`, etc.), only matches an empty string.

-HUFETS ignores leading or trailing whitespace in patterns.

 ### Quotes